Julia Ventham teaches meditation on our Yoga Meditation and Wellness Retreats.

 I am going to ask you the same question again…

-"why not do something that makes you feel good and is doing you good at the same time?"
+“why wouldn’t you do something that makes you feel good and is doing you good?”

 Don’t wait for a crisis, like I had to, before you give meditation a chance.